SAP-samples/btp-genai-starter-kit/scripts/step03_explore_examples/example01/README.md

 - A column VEC_VECTOR, which contains the embeddings-vector of the Document’s text.

 ## 2. Retrieval Augmanted Generation
-Then we demonstrate *Retrieval Augmented Generation* with SAP HANA Cloud Vector Engine and SAP GenAI Hub.
+Then we demonstrate *Retrieval Augmented Generation* with SAP HANA Cloud vector engine and SAP GenAI Hub.
 We use LangChain `ConversationalRetrievalChain` to retrieve relevant documents and answer the question with the `gpt-35-turbo` model.

 You can proceed with running the script `rag_on_sap_btp.py`: